benchlab/Kepler/README.md

 ## Kepler UID Structure & Attributes
 Every Kepler UID has its own set of attributes, which make it easy on Kepler when deciphering what a UID was created for, what type of Kepler UID it is, who created the Kepler UID, [Quarantine](https://github.com/benchlab/quarantine)-based data arrays that help with associating data that is related to the UID, for example an Object UID for a file will have a file location or location(s) on the Bench Network inside these data-arrays.
 We call these data-arrays `klobs`.
 A `uni_key` is the last but sometimes the most important attribute within the Kepler UID structure, especially for Kepler UIDs for objects, where the `uni_key` is used as a verification mechanism for users wanting to access the object, and users wanting access would have to verify their `sec_key` that is required to match the `uni_key` stored with the Kepler Object UID, in order for the user to access that object or any user to access the object.
 Although, Kepler UID `types` allow for Kepler UIDs that represent objects, to be made public, where key authentication for accessing the data isn't needed.
 Below are the structures and attributes for Kepler Object UIDs and Kepler Account UIDs.
 Although these are the only examples shown, there are other types of Kepler UIDs used within the network.

+### How Kepler Generates RFC4122-Compliant UUIDs
+Kepler utilizes a javascript library called KeplerJS, that is used to generate

 ### Kepler Object UID Attributes
 ***Attributes:*** <br>
 **Key:** `uuid`: an RFC4122-compliant UUID used for identifying a Bench Network object. <br>